 Sendible - Social Media Best Practices for Brands

-Your 2024 Guide to LinkedIn Analytics: Everything You Need to Know
+Your 2025 Guide to LinkedIn Metrics: Everything You Need to Know

-With more than 20 years in existence, availability in 25 different languages, and boasting more than 810 million users, LinkedIn is a marketing tool that marketers simply can't miss out on in 2024.
+With more than 20 years in existence, availability in 25 different languages, LinkedIn is a marketing tool that marketers simply can't miss out on in 2025.

 If you're reading this article, chances are you have realized that and are now looking into how to best market and track your ROI on LinkedIn for your brand.